 There are approximately 32 miles of sidewalk that need to be cleared and treated.
 The first priority is the downtown business district and school zones (the requirement is to clear a one mile radius around all schools in the city).
 Once these have been cleaned up the crews work into other areas.
 The city has 3 sidewalk tractors; it typically takes 3 to 5 days to completely clear sidewalks.
 On narrow streets, it may not be possible to clear the walks until snow can be removed from the street, so the walks may be unavailable for a week or more.
 Please be patient.

-City ordinance prohibits the shoveling or plowing of snow onto or into any City Street, or blocking of sidewalks.
+City ordinance prohibits the shoveling or plowing of snow into any city street or blocking of sidewalks.
+Please remember, throwing snow into the street means it will end up in your neighbor's driveway, so be kind to one another.

 Sanding & Salting